Viestar/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-new_owner - Changes the owner of the file.
 4-empty - Creates an empty file
-5-execute - Add execute permission to the owner
+5-execute - Add execute permission to the owner 6-multiple_permissions - Adds execute permission to the owner and the group owner, and read permission to other users.